This post may contain affiliate links. Please read my disclosure policy.

-It may look a little homely on the outside, but this Blueberry Buttermilk Pie tastes out-of-this-world terrific!
+Blueberry Buttermilk Pie may look a little homely on the outside, but this pie tastes out-of-this-world terrific!

 Some people might find it funny that he ate two pieces before dinner … but not me!
 Traveling Husband is the best taste tester in the whole blog world and he gives this pie an enthusiastic two thumbs up!

 Even if you use a frozen store-bought crust, make this pie.
 The custard filling is tangy, smooth and sweet, and loaded with vanilla flavor.
 You know how buttermilk makes everything you bake have that extra something special?
 It does the same thing for this pie.
 There is also a splash of vinegar to give it that special buttermilk pie bite.

-Also, there are plenty of fresh, juicy blueberries that are not lost in this lovely pie.
-There are just enough berries to give it that pop of juicy blueberry flavor without overwhelming the custard filling.
+We added just enough blueberries to give it that pop of juicy flavor without overwhelming the custard filling.
 Did I mention a brûlée type sugary, crusty top?
 It’s not, however, a big, thick, hard sugar crust.
 It’s a thin layer with a light, sweet crunch that it a terrific complement to the dreamy filling.

 Simple Blueberry Buttermilk Pie is easy to put together and doesn’t need whipped cream, ice cream or a drizzle of anything to make it better.
 Forks and plates are optional!

 Luscious Blueberry Buttermilk Pie – classic buttermilk pie updated with plump blueberries for a match made in pie heaven!